Skip to main content

 Every organization has moments of exposure.
 These are the ones where cryptographic evidence changes the outcome.

-Prove Who Changed What — And When
+Prove Who Changed What, and When

 An admin reconfigures a critical system.
 Weeks later, a client disputes the change.
 Your logs say one thing; their records say another.